ansys/grantami-bomanalytics/doc/source/index.rst

 Contributing
 ------------
-Contributions to Granta MI BoM Analytics are welcomed.
+Contributions to PyGranta BoM Analytics are welcomed.
 For more information, see :doc:`Contributing<contributing>`.

 Project index